maxmckenzie/node-api/README.md

 # node-api
-## An ultra-lightwight API framework using Express.js
+## An ultra-lightweight API framework using Express

 ### Pre-requsites

 #### Postgres

-This project uses a Postgres database by default.
+This project uses a [Postgres](http://www.postgresql.org/) database by default.
 You can use any database you want, skip this section if you want to use something different.

 ##### Installation

-Postgres can be installed in several ways, see [the documentation](http://www.postgresql.org/) for more details.
+Postgres can be installed in several ways, see [the documentation](http://www.postgresql.org/docs/9.3/static/installation.html) for more details.
 On OSX with Homebrew you can:

 ```
 brew install postgresql